-The European Commission has recently issued a recommendation to Poland stating that in case the Polish authorities take any measures that will aggravate the systemic threat to the rule of law, the Commission is ready to immediately activate Article 7 TEU (Commission Recommendation of 26.7.2017 regarding the rule of law in Poland C(2017) 5320 final).
-Furthermore, in the case of Hungary, the Ministerial Council.
-At the same time, the Secretariat also notes that having draft legislation prepared but not yet adopted and entered into force cannot be considered as measures necessary to comply with a Decision of the Ministerial Council.
+11 The European Commission has recently issued a recommendation to Poland stating that in case the Polish authorities take any measures that will aggravate the systemic threat to the rule of law, the Commission is ready to immediately activate Article 7 TEU (Commission Recommendation of 26.7.2017 regarding the rule of law in Poland C(2017) 5320 final).
+Furthermore, in the case of Hungary, the European Parliament instructed its Committee on Civil Liberties, Justice and Home Affairs to initiate proceedings and draw up a specific report with a view to holding a plenary vote on a reasoned proposal calling on the Council to act pursuant to Article 7 TEU (European Parliament resolution of 17 May 2017 on the situation in Hungary 2017/2656(RSP)).

-- (41) Based on the above, the Secretariat submits that the Republic of Serbia, in the aftermath of the Decision 2016/04/MC-EnC, failed to show that any sufficient progress was achieved in rectifying the breaches listed in Article 1 of the Decision 2016/04/MC-EnC since October 2016.
-In particular, the Contracting Party has still not adopted within the prescribed time limit national measures to ensure that heavy fuel oils are not used if their sulphur content exceeds 1.00 % by mass in the entire territory of the Contracting Party under Article 3(1) of Directive 1999/32/EC in conjunction with Article 16 of the Treaty establishing the Energy Community, in breach of Articles 6 and 89 of the Energy Community Treaty and, in any event, has failed to notify those measures to the Secretariat. - (42) In conclusion, the Secretariat respectfully submits that the Republic of Serbia failed to rectify the breaches of its obligations under the Treaty as listed in Article 1 of Decision 2016/04/MC-EnC.
+- (41) While the Secretariat consistently offered its assistance in drafting and reviewing legislation, Bosnia and Herzegovina did not rectify any of the breaches under the Treaty, as indicated by the Ministerial Council.
+The Secretariat stresses that demonstrated willingness to pursue activities for complying with the Treaty obligations, such as the development of drafts or the establishment of Working Groups, is not, in any manner, sufficient to rectify any of the identified breaches.
+Furthermore, the Secretariat notes that having draft legislation prepared but not yet adopted and entered into force cannot be considered as measures necessary to comply with a Decision of the Ministerial Council.12 - (42) Based on the above, the Secretariat submits that Bosnia and Herzegovina, in the aftermath of the Decision 2016/03/MC-EnC, failed to show that any sufficient progress was achieved in rectifying the breaches listed in Article 1 of the Decision 2016/03/MC-EnC since October 2016.
+In particular, the Contracting Party has still not: - a. adopted within the prescribed time limit national measures to ensure that heavy fuel oils are not used if their sulphur content exceeds 1.00 % by mass in the entire territory of the Contracting Party under Article 3(1) of Directive 1999/32/EC in conjunction with Article 16 of the Treaty establishing the Energy Community; - b. adopted within the prescribed established timetable, national measures to ensure that gas oils are not used if their sulphur content exceeds 0.1 % by mass in the entire territory of the Contracting Party under Article 4(1) of Directive 1999/32/EC in conjunction with Article 16 of the Treaty establishing the Energy Community;

+in breach of Articles 6 and 89 of the Energy Community Treaty and, in any event, has failed to notify those measures to the Secretariat.

+(43) In conclusion, the Secretariat respectfully submits that Bosnia and Herzegovina failed to rectify the breaches of its obligations under the Treaty as listed in Article 1 of Decision 2016/03/MC-EnC.